Diagnosis & Tests

 - Repeat a series of four or five numbers, in order and then in reverse order

 - Name the days of the week backward

 Other tests to assess cognitive health include the Mini–Mental State Examination (MMSE), the Confusion Assessment Method (CAM), and other similar tests.
 Since many subtle or hypoactive cases of delirium are missed, healthcare professionals need to check the cognitive health of every older hospitalized patient.
 If you think that delirium may be present in a family member or someone close to you, you must alert a healthcare professional and have the person evaluated.

-The following tests may be used by healthcare professionals to diagnose delirium:
+The following tests may be used by healthcare professionals to determine causes of delirium:

 - Neurological exams, including tests of feeling (sensation), thinking (cognitive function), and motor function

 - Psychological tests evaluating for depression or acute psychiatric syndromes

 - Blood tests (such as a comprehensive metabolic panel or toxicology screen)